ayc325/eastsideuncommons/README.md

 ## How to run the code

 * Compile with `javac Enterprise.java`
-* Setup if any changes with `jar cvfm Enterprise.jar Manifest.txt Enterprise.class`
+* Setup if any changes with `jar cvfm Enterprise.jar Manifest.txt *.class`
 * Run with `java -jar Enterprise.jar`